spaceandtimelabs/sxt-proof-of-sql/crates/proof-of-sql/README.md

 ## Contributing

 Proof of SQL is in active development, and not all SQL functions are supported yet.
 Proof of SQL is most powerful as a community-driven project.
-We hope to foster a large group of contributers that can help maintain, improve, and use this project to create a trustless and data-driven future.
+We hope to foster a large group of contributors that can help maintain, improve, and use this project to create a trustless and data-driven future.
 Please create an Issue, file a PR, or reach out via Discord if you want to add a SQL feature, integrate into another ZK solution, use this in your project, or anything else!
 Check out our guidelines: [CONTRIBUTING.md](https://github.com/spaceandtimelabs/sxt-proof-of-sql/blob/main/CONTRIBUTING.md).